corazza/corazza.github.io/_posts/2020/2020-01-15-intelligence-spirit-by-reza-negarestani-some-notes-and-discussions.markdown

 If we ascribe intelligence to any sort of process, then we also ascribe agency to it.
 It's just that we haven't specified the interface of this agency: if we're talking about people, the interface is the whole physical world (well not really but nevermind).
 If we're talking about an institutional mesh, the interface are other institutions, society, etc.

 In a way, _all real intelligences_ are diffuse.
-I cannot imagine an intelligence that is _not_ on some level an emergent phenomena as opposed to something fundamental.
+I cannot imagine an intelligence that is _not_ on some level an emergent phenomenon as opposed to something fundamental.

 ## Note 5, on induction